andykm/andykm.github.io/README.md

 ### Challenges and Improvements
 Some topics remain challenging, such as:
-- 🖥️ Advanced scripting for automation & exploitation.
+- 🖥️ Advanced scripting for automation & Exploitation.

 To address these, I plan to engage in dedicated projects and advanced training to strengthen my expertise.